lonkaars/crepe/contributing.md

 # Code style

 - ASCII only
+- Explanatory comments are placed above the line(s) they are explaining
+- Source files should only contain comments that plainly state what the code is supposed to do
+- Explanatory comments in headers may be used to clarify implementation design decisions
 - Formatting nitty-gritty is handled by clang-format/clang-tidy (run `make format` in the root folder of this repository to format all sources files)
 - When using libraries of which the header include order is important, make